Hawaiian Kingdom: Kamehameha dynasty (1795–1874)

-From 1810 to 1893 two major dynastic families ruled the Hawaiian Kingdom: the House of Kamehameha (to 1874) and the Kalākaua dynasty (1874–1893).
+From 1810 to 1893 two major dynastic families ruled the Hawaiian Kingdom: the House of Kamehameha (1795 to 1874) and the Kalākaua dynasty (1874–1893).
 Five members of the Kamehameha family led the government, each styled as Kamehameha, until 1872.
 Lunalilo (r.
-1873–1874) was also a member of the House of Kamehameha through his mother.
+1873–1874) was a member of the House of Kamehameha through his mother.
 Liholiho (Kamehameha II, r.
 1819–1824) and Kauikeaouli (Kamehameha III, r.
 1825–1854) were direct sons of Kamehameha the Great.

-During Liholiho, Kamehameha II's reign (1819–1824), arrival of Christian missionaries and whalers accelerated rapid changes in the kingdom.
+During Liholiho's (Kamehameha II) reign (1819–1824), the arrival of Christian missionaries and whalers accelerated changes in the kingdom.

-Kauikeaouli's reign (1824–1854) as Kamehameha III began as a young ward of the primary wife of Kamehameha the Great, Queen Kaʻahumanu, who ruled as Queen Regent and Kuhina Nui, or Prime Minister until her death in 1832.
+Kauikeaouli's reign (1824–1854) as Kamehameha III, began as a young ward of the primary wife of Kamehameha the Great, Queen Kaʻahumanu, who ruled as Queen Regent and Kuhina Nui, or Prime Minister until her death in 1832.
 Kauikeaouli's rule of three decades was the longest in the monarchy's history.
-He acted on the Mahele land revolution of 1848, promulgated the first Constitution (1840) and its successor (1852) and witnessed cataclysmic losses of his people through Western-introduced diseases.
+He enacted the Great Mahele of 1848, promulgated the first Constitution (1840) and its successor (1852) and witnessed cataclysmic losses of his people through imported diseases.

-Until the change from the Kamehameha dynasty to the Kalakaua dynasty (1874), the ruling monarchs' tenures were short-lived.
 Alexander Liholiho, Kamehameha IV, (r.
-1854–1863), introduced Victorian Anglican religion and royal habits to the kingdom.
+1854–1863), introduced Anglican religion and royal habits to the kingdom.

 Lot, Kamehameha V (r.
-1863–1872), who ruled under pressure from rapidly expanding American sugar production, struggled to solidify Hawaiian nationalism in the kingdom.
+1863–1872), struggled to solidify Hawaiian nationalism in the kingdom.

-William Lunalilo (r.
-1873–74), cousin of Kauikeaouli and Lot, was the first elected Hawaiian monarch.
-Upon his death, David Kalakaua defeated Kamehamehameha IV's wife, Queen Emma, in a contested election for the dynastic change.

-Succession crisis and monarchial elections
+Succession crisis and monarchical elections

 Dynastic rule by the Kamehameha family ended in 1872 with the death of Kamehameha V. On his deathbed, he summoned High Chiefess Bernice Pauahi Bishop to declare his intentions of making her heir to the throne.
 Bernice refused the crown, and Kamehameha V died without naming an heir.

-The refusal of Bishop to take the crown forced the legislature of the kingdom to elect a new monarch.
+Bishop's refusal to take the crown forced the legislature to elect a new monarch.
 From 1872 to 1873, several relatives of the Kamehameha line were nominated.
-In the monarchal election of 1873, a ceremonial popular vote and a unanimous legislative vote, William C. Lunalilo, grandnephew of Kamehameha I, became Hawaiʻi's first of two elected monarchs but reigned only from 1873 to 1874 because of his early death due to tuberculosis at the age of 39.
+In the monarchical election of 1873, a ceremonial popular vote and a unanimous legislative vote, William C. Lunalilo, grandnephew of Kamehameha I, became Hawaiʻi's first of two elected monarchs.
+His reign ended due to his early death from tuberculosis at age 39.

+Upon Lunalilo's death, David Kalakaua defeated Kamehameha IV's widow, Queen Emma, in a contested election, beginning the second dynasty.